 Reservations are absolutely essential.
 Unfortunately, Suraya reservations can be difficult to obtain, but well worth the effort.

 Suraya is located at 1528 Frankford Avenue.
-Visit their website for more information.
+Visit the Suraya website for more information.

 For more things to do in the neighborhood, check our local guide to Fishtown!